 I contend that with regard to North American First Peoples’ healing systems, the WHO ignores the history of colonial abuses and academic imperialism that lead to Western biomedicine’s imbalanced power.
 I read the report as a byproduct of both colonialism and paternalism.

 Secondly, the WHO publication confuses complementary medical systems, such as Chinese medicine, with indigenous healing and implies that similar policies and regulations can be applied to both.
-Chinese medicine has been well integrated into health care in China.
-Unlike indigenous medicine it relies on a common theoretical base, one language (Chinese), one ethnicity (Han), and a literary tradition spanning thousands of years.
+Post-Communist (1949) Chinese medicine is often well integrated into health care in China.
+Unlike indigenous medicine it relies on a common theoretical base, one language (Chinese), one ethnicity (Han, though many ethnicities in China practice it), and a literary tradition spanning thousands of years.
 It is thus easily standardized.
 Chinese Medicine is not considered a fundamentally religious activity, nor does it require a particular geography—a home base-- to be effective, the latter being the very definition of “indigenous”.
 To put Traditional Chinese Medicine, a complementary and alternative medical system, in the same regulatory framework as indigenous healing is a serious error.
 It probably reflects the weight of Chinese influence on the WHO document.

 This influence can be traced to Margaret Chan, MD, Director General of the WHO from 2006-2017, who wrote the Foreword.
 Two of the five members of the drafting group were Chinese, including Q. Zhang Note 6, coordinator of the WHO’s Traditional and Complementary Medicine Programme.
 Q. Zhang was also responsible for the revision and editing of the document.
 Financial support for the development of the document was provided by the government of the People’s Republic of China.
 Additionally, “the government of Hong Kong SAR [Special Administrative Region), the People’s Republic of China and WHO Collaborating Center for Traditional Medicine in Hong Kong provided technical, financial and logistical support for the meetings of the three working groups, the development and the printing of the document.” (p.5)